kitkav/Homework5/README.md

-# Homework5
+# Hwork5

-CS 473 HW 5 By Kavit Meghpara
+By Kavit Meghpara